Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: The Model

-where the angle $\theta$ has been measured with the verticle direction.
-Here the third term is the gravitational instability so it has opposite sign as compared to the pendulum equation.
-The restoring force at the joints in the next term is assumed to be nonlinear with cubic nonlinearity.
-The length of the segment is taken to be 1 unit and also the mass, which is assumed to be concentrated at the center of the segment.
-This is the origin of the numerical factors in the above equation.
-To the best of our knowledge, there is no other system where such an equation has arisen in which both the gravitational term as in pendulum and the cubic nonlinearity in the restoring force is present.
-The right-hand side represents the driving force which is taken to be a periodic force.
-For the system of a swaying tree, even a constant force or a DC shifted periodic force should be relevant but we do not get into these questions at this moment.
-Also, it is assumed that the effective force of the wind also acts at the center of the segment.
-While the equations with the presence of these forces separately have been solved in terms of Jacobi elliptic functions, the above equation with both the terms present doesn't seem to be amenable to analytic treatment.
+To the best of our knowledge, there is no other system where such an equation has arisen in which both these nonlinear forces, the gravitational term as in pendulum and the cubic nonlinearity in the restoring force, are present.
+As a result no mathematical analysis of such an equation exist in the literature.
+While the equations with the presence of these nonlinear forces separately have been solved in terms of Jacobi elliptic functions, the above equation with both the terms present doesn't seem to be amenable to analytic treatment.
 Even the convergence with an approximate method using Adomian decomposition \cite{AG} is very slow. \\

-In~\cite{LM}, the first two terms in the power series exapansion of sine were used leading to the equation:
+In \cite{LM}, the first two terms in the power series exapansion of sine were used leading to the equation:

 This is a modified Duffing's oscillator which has been studied extensively as an example of the simplest nonlinear generalization of driven damped simple harmonic oscillator.
+The work by Miller~\cite{LM} was, to the best of our knowledge, the first instance of incorporating nonlinearity in the modeling of swaying of trees.
 Such an approximation would be clearly of use at low wind speeds.

-The Duffing's oscillator has double well potential for all negative values of $k$ and $\alpha$ but our system, owing to the gravitational term, has double well potential even for small positive values of $k$ ($<g/2$) when $\alpha$ is also positive.
-That is, there are two stable fixed points.
-In the case of Duffing's oscillator it is known that when the motion is regular the basins of attraction of these two fixed points have smooth boundary but as the values of $\omega$ and $f$ are increased the motion becomes irregular and the basin boundary starts to intersect with each other leading to a fractal nature.
+In this work, the effect of nonlinearity in the resonance curve was explored in detail.
+In the present work, we plan to study the chaotic properties of the solutions without making such an approximation.